 - Regional Job Growth

 Singapore jobs are up, according to surveys.
 In fact, 93% of companies that were recently surveyed said they will be hiring new people on board.
 This is right on target for the average in Asia.

 This news should come as a welcome surprise to those who thought that the economic turmoil of the last few months was going to affect the job market here.
 Luckily, the numbers are fairly regional specific.
 Thanks to the fact that jobs in Singapore are mostly local, job hunters should have a better time than other regions.

 Big Three Are Growing

 If you have been searching for a job for any length of time, you might know that there are three main industries that move the needle.
 They are digital, healthcare, and technology.
 When one or all of these is doing well, it brings higher salaries and more options.

 Singapore happens to have a a great environment for tech savvy employees and contractors.
 This is for a couple of reasons.
 Firstly, Singapore is a relatively small area compared to other digital powerhouses in Asia like China or Japan.
-Secondly, in Singapore, internet and programming jobs are on the rise.
+Secondly, in Singapore, internet, AI and programming jobs are on the rise.
 The demand for digital knowledge is stronger than it has been in a long time, leading to higher salaries.

 Singapore is known for one of the most robust healthcare systems in the world.
 First class people demand first class services, especially when it comes to health.
 If you work in any health field, expect to have openings available to you soon that might not have been open before.